- PEN KITS

 Being a sales manager with over 30 years experience training sales representatives on how to “sell,” the first objective for any good sales representative is to listen.
 We have two ears and one mouth so why do we talk twice as much as we listen?
 Listen to what your customer is telling you.
 Every market is different, what sells in New England may not sell well in Texas and conversely what sells in California may not sell in Minnesota!
 So, take a moment and conduct your own market research.
 Visit local galleries, attend craft fairs and join a local woodturning club for ideas on what may sell in a particular area.

 Getting Established - A fast way to establish yourself is to offer your work for local fundraising.
 The local ambulance squad was having a fundraiser and I offered to split the proceeds of the sales of my pens as a donation to the ambulance squad.
 This accomplished three things.
 First, it was good to give to the ambulance squad.
 Second, it established my work in the area and exposed me to many people.
 And third, as a result, many other orders were taken for special pens to be delivered at a later time.

+Selling at festivals and shows-how do I find out about them?
 The fastest and easiest way is to search the internet for Craft Fairs and you will see thousands of shows all over the country.
 There are publications like Craft Master News devoted to art & craft shows so look them up on the internet and find out which ones are local to you.
 Do you want to do juried art and craft shows (where you send in images of your work to be judged before you are selected) or do you try flea markets and local craft shows that charge a minimal fee for a table.
 If you send in digital images of your work, make sure that they are crisp and clear and show detail in your work.
 You may have the nicest pens made, but if the images are of poor quality than chances are you will not get accepted.
 Whatever you choose just make sure that you check out the promoters of the venue and the area you will be displaying your work.

+|Displaying your work - Lighting is critical!
+With outdoor shows the lighting is nature and perfect.
+However, if you are indoors, make sure that you use high intensity lighting and some sort of stair step display to get the pens off the table and elevated!
+The correct lighting makes your work “pop” with brilliance and is critical when potential customers are looking at your pens.
+Have a writing tablet with good quality ink available for people to try your pens.
+You would not purchase a car without driving it; so do not expect someone to purchase a pen if they do not first write with it.
 Finally, my motto and it is in written in my books and there is a sign in my booth at my fine art and craft shows stating “life is too short to own an ugly pen!”
 This simply statement gets a reaction from everyone who reads it.
 Once they read it that will start a conversation and you can engage your potential customer and show them your favorite pen that is in your pocket!|